ngaspar/sess/README.md

 - _className_ - text - required if updating elements by a class name
 - _attributeName_ - text - required if updating a specific attribute value/contents of the element(s)
 - _attributeValue_ - text - required if updating a specific attribute value/contents of the element(s)
-- _appendAttrValue_ - text - indicates whether to append the update to existing attribute values or replace them
+- _appendAttrValue_ - text - optional, indicates whether to append the update to existing attribute values or replace them
 - _html_ - text - (escaped HTML string) required if updating the HTML contents of the element(s)
-- _appendHtml_ - text - indicates whether to append the update to existing HTML contents or replace them
+- _appendHtml_ - text - optional, indicates whether to append the update to existing HTML contents or replace them
 - _text_ - text - (escaped HTML string) required if updating the text contents of the element(s)
-- _appendText_ - text - indicates whether to append the update to existing text values or replace them
+- _appendText_ - text - optional, indicates whether to append the update to existing text values or replace them

 Some event message example variations: